Implementation

 The role of the medical examiner includes:

-- Reviewing the medical records.
+- Conduct a proportionate review of the medical records.

 - Liaising with the doctor who treated the patient in their final illness.